mnakib/Cloud-Native/OpenShift/creating-container-images-to-run-on-OpenShift.md

 ## Deploy the image from OpenShift

 Because this is a private image (unless you make it public), you will need to create a secret containing the private image registry credentials and link it to the account configured inside the deployment to be able to pull the image.
-The deployment is using the `default` account, so you'll just have to link to it.
-If you're using a different service account than `default`, the secret has to be linked to that custom service account.
+The deployment is using the `default` account by default, so you'll just have to link to it.
+If you're using a different service account than `default`, the secret has to be linked to that custom service account, but in this example, we'll just make it simple and link the secret to the `default` service account.

 Create the secret